galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 ## Galaxy

-Next we will dive right in to deploying a copy of Galaxy onto our server, but it will just be a static copy of the code without anything running.
+Next we will dive right in to deploying a copy of Galaxy onto our server.

 For a normal Galaxy instance there are a few configuration changes you make very early during deployment: